unfulvio/wp-currencies/README.md

 ## Shortcodes
-The plugin also provides two WordPress shortcodes:
+The plugin also features two shortcodes:

 #### `[currency_convert amount="{number}" from="{currency1}" in="{currency2}" round="2"]`
 Will print the converted amount of one currency into another, according to values specified.
 You can use a float too as amount to convert. `round` is optional, defaults to 2 (rounds to two decimals).
 For example: `[currency_convert amount='260' from="MYR" in="THB" round="0"]` will print a integer number resulting from the conversion of 260 Malaysian Ringgit to Thai Baht.